BanForFun/react-select-table/README.md

 - Sortable table headers can be focused, and while they are, pressing space will toggle the sort order
 - Fixed Ctrl + A shortcut only selecting the items from the current page, now it selects the items from all pages
 - Home/End keys now set the first/last item active instead of selecting it
+- No actions modify their payload anymore
+- Added replaceItems action, which does the same thing as setItems but doesn't clear the selection
+- Fixed crash when deleting an item with null key

 [Older changes](./docs/changelog.md)